polterguy/phosphorusfive/plugins/p5.lambda/README.md

 Active Event reference, which in turn evaluates, creating our Literal widget.

-If you change the above code to using *[insert-after]* instead, there will be no Literal widget after evaluation, but the node hierarchy is clearly changed, as you can see in the output, after evaluation of your Hyperlisp.
+If you change the above code to using *[insert-after]* instead, there will be no Literal widget after evaluation, but the node hierarchy is clearly changed, as you can see in the output, after evaluation of your Hyperlambda.

 ```
 insert-before:x: